 Dogs love eggs, and they make their coats nice and shiny.
 Just beware of those egg farts!

-Set up a roadside stand, sell them to friends and family, or take them into work and offer them to your co-workers.
+Put up a nice fresh eggs sign in front of your house, sell them to friends and family, or take them into work and offer them to your co-workers.
 You may be surprised how easy it is to sell your extra eggs, people just love that farm fresh taste!

 Gift them to your neighbors